medcomdk/dk-medcom-acknowledgement/docs/index.md

 [English: Use cases](assets/documents/UseCases-ENG.md)

 ### 1.2 Implementation Guide
 The technical specifications for the Acknowledgement standard are defined in IGs.
-As mentioned previously is the Acknowledgement standard composed by profiles from three IGs and terminology from one IG.
+As mentioned previously is the Acknowledgement standard composed by profiles from two IGs and terminology from one IG.
 Links to the IG’s are listed below:
 * <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-acknowledgement/" target="_blank">MedCom Acknowledgement IG</a>
-*	<a href="https://medcomdk.github.io/dk-medcom-core/" target="_blank">MedCom Core IG</a>
 *	<a href="https://build.fhir.org/ig/medcomdk/dk-medcom-messaging/" target="_blank">MedCom Messaging IG</a>
 *	<a href="https://build.fhir.org/ig/medcomdk/dk-medcom-terminology/" target="_blank">MedCom Terminology IG</a>
 <p>&nbsp;</p>